 - milk or half and half

 - Bring 3 1/2 cups water and a pinch of salt to a boil in a pot.
-Stir in the oats.
+Stir in the oats and the vanilla bean.
 Turn OFF the heat, and cover the pan.
 Let the pan sit on the stove overnight.

-- In the morning, simply reheat the oatmeal and ladle into bowls.
+- In the morning, simply remove the vanilla bean, reheat the oatmeal and ladle into bowls.
 Top with a little brown sugar, and the chopped dates and walnuts.
 Add cream, milk, or half and half as you like.

 What do you do with the optional vanilla bean?

 That goes in the night before, just clarified that.